vijayalakshmisulikeri-commits/Dayflow/README.md

 > **Every workday, perfectly aligned.**

-Dayflow is a **Human Resource Management System (HRMS)** designed to digitize and streamline essential HR operations within an organization.
+Dayflow is a full-stack **Human Resource Management System (HRMS)** designed to digitize and streamline essential HR operations through a centralized platform.

-The system provides separate experiences for **Admin/HR Officers** and **Employees**, allowing organizations to manage employee information, attendance, leave requests, payroll visibility, and approval workflows through a centralized platform.
+The system provides separate role-based experiences for **Employees** and **Admin/HR Officers**, allowing organizations to manage employee information, attendance, leave requests, payroll information, approval workflows, notifications, and reports from a single platform.

 ---